-1. What is the nature of Languages curricula in the senior years of secondary education?
-2. How are current educational policies and priorities addressed with particular reference to Aboriginal and Torres Strait Islander education, literacy and numeracy and ICT, in the teaching of the subject?
+1. What is the nature of Mathematics in the senior years of secondary education?
+How is the subject linked to what is taught in the junior and middle years of secondary education?
+2. How are current educational policies and priorities addressed with particular reference to Aboriginal and Torres Strait Islander education, literacy and numeracy and ICT, in the teaching of Mathematics?
 3. In what ways do active and engaging, student-centred teaching practices characterise the subject?
-Why is an understanding of socio-cultural and pedagogical theories and approaches important to quality teaching in the subject?
-4. How are lessons planned, units written and learning scoped and sequenced in the subject?
+Why is an understanding of socio-cultural and pedagogical theories and approaches important to quality teaching in Mathematics?
+4. How are lessons planned, units written and learning scoped and sequenced in Mathematics?
 5. Why is it necessary to continue to differentiate teaching in the subject in the senior years of secondary education?
 How do teachers go about differentiation?
-6. How do teachers keep students safe during teaching in the subject?
+6. How do teachers keep students safe during teaching in Mathematics?
 7. How may the incorporation of visionary and innovative uses of ICT, critical and creative thinking and problem solving support the achievement of quality learning outcomes in the subject?
-8. How can assessment of learning, assessment for learning and assessment as learning be reconciled in teaching the subject?
+8. How can assessment of learning, assessment for learning and assessment as learning be reconciled in teaching Mathematics?
 9. What records do teachers keep?
-How are those records used in reporting student performance at the HSC and for awarding the Record of Student Achievement (ROSA)?
-10. In what ways has educational research contributed to the teaching and student learning of the subject?
-11. What options are open to pre-service teachers to continue to learn about Languages teaching?
+How are those records used in reporting student performance at the HSC and for the awarding the Record of Student Achievement (ROSA)?
+10. In what ways has educational research contributed to the teaching and student learning of Mathematics?
+11. What options are open to pre-service teachers to continue to learn about Mathematics?